The history of Marvel UK in the 1970s

 Foreword: Alan Class Comics

-In the early ’60s, while American comic book readers enjoyed a revolution in the comic book industry thanks mainly to Marvel Comics’ new roster of relatable and fallible characters, UK readers had a more difficult time enjoying this renaissance.
+In the early ’60s, while American comic book readers enjoyed a revolution in the industry, thanks mainly to Marvel Comics’ new roster of relatable and fallible characters, UK readers had a more difficult time enjoying this renaissance.
 For a while the only way readers in this country could read a US comic was by hunting for second-hand copies in flea markets.
-But if you were lucky enough to be on holiday at one of Britain’s many seaside resorts then you had the opportunity of reading Marvel stories courtesy of Alan Class Comics.
+But if you were lucky enough to be on holiday at one of Britain’s many seaside resorts then you had the opportunity of reading Marvel’s stories courtesy of Alan Class Comics.

 Class’ comics were mainly available at seaside resorts or from train station newsagents and were clearly aimed as disposable holiday treats.
 They were printed in black and white with a four colour cover which was usually a reworking of an original Marvel cover.
 They were cheaply printed and reasonably priced, perfect as a distraction for kids on holiday.

 The Class comics were unusual for a number of reasons.
 The comics were printed at the more square size of 235mm × 185mm, resulting in wide margins around the artwork.
 And none of the titles were dated.
 The reason for this was simple: Class requested that all unsold copies be returned to him undamaged so they could be redistributed to different areas of the country at a later date.
 This resulted in copies being in circulation for months, if not years, after they were printed.
 Although this was a canny strategy from a financial perspective it did result in a problem for regular readers and potential collectors: stories were not continued from one issue to the next or printed with any regard for continuity.
 If a reprinted feature consisted of a two part story then the second part would not be featured in the next issue leaving readers ignorant of the story’s ending.